 That was the method I went with for so long, but it obviously didn’t work.
 (That’s why I’m on my 3rd blog and a total income of 15 bucks to show for it!)

 I searched forever for how to make money blogging.
 I read and still read, all of the blog posts I could find on how to make money blogging and they were all the same.
 Brief overviews of the few ways to make money and that was it!
 Nothing more.

 I was totally lost on how to affiliate market.
 I didn’t know how to do it, what to promote, what programs to join, how I was going to get people to buy or… literally anything.
 I wasn’t even that great of a seller.

 Until finally I found this course, Mastering Sales With Ell.
 I waited a long time before I was ready to purchase this course.
 As I said, I tried every free blog post and tool available on the internet to come up with an affiliate marketing strategy.
 And I quickly began to realize one thing.

 People don’t give information on how to make money away for free.
 They clickbait you with big numbers, and dangle a carrot in front of you to get you to buy their course.

-I knew if I was going to be serious about making money that I needed to invest some first.
-Making sense of Affiliate marketing was a big purchase.
-I won’t lie, it’s an expensive course.
+I knew if I was going to be serious about making money, I needed to invest some first.
+Mastering Sales With Ell. was a big step for me to get this business going in the right direction.

 But finally, after finishing the course and implementing the strategies, I made a sale.
 I have no doubt that this course will pay for itself in no time!